apache/apisix-website/blog/en/blog/2022/09/21/apache-apisix-v3-preview.md

 ### Full Support of ARM64

 ARM64 has become a very mainstream server architecture selection for cloud manufacturers.
-From [AWS Graviton](https://apisix.apache.org/blog/2022/06/07/installation-performance-test-of-apigateway-apisix-on-aws-graviton3/), [GCP Tau T2A](https://apisix.apache.org/blog/2022/07/22/how-is-google-cloud-tau-t2a-performing/) to Huawei Kunpeng and other products, it can be seen that various cloud manufacturers have begun to launch servers based on Arm architecture.
+From [AWS Graviton](https://apisix.apache.org/blog/2022/06/07/installation-performance-test-of-apigateway-apisix-on-aws-graviton3/), [GCP Tau T2A](https://apisix.apache.org/blog/2022/07/22/how-is-google-cloud-tau-t2a-performing/) to Huawei Kunpeng and other products, we can see that various cloud manufacturers have begun to launch servers based on Arm architecture.
 The following graph shows the stress testing performance of APISIX on popular Arm-based servers:

 ![04.png](https://static.apiseven.com/2022/09/21/632ab5beacad4.png)